freqtrade/freqtrade/docs/includes/protections.md

 ## Protections

 Protections will protect your strategy from unexpected events and market conditions by temporarily stop trading for either one pair, or for all pairs.
+All protection end times are rounded up to the next candle to avoid sudden, unexpected intra-candle buys.

 !!!
 Note
     Not all Protections will work for all strategies, and parameters will need to be tuned for your strategy.